nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 ```

 #### Text range logical adapter to improve logic and readability
 The verboseness of many of the compare and move text range methods can make it hard to quickly read the code and gain a good idea of what the algorithm is actually doing.
 It is also quite tricky to write an algorithm that is easily reversed.
-Therefore remote text ranges have a `getLogicalAdapter` method, taking a single boolean `reverse` argument which returns a special object which raps a remote text range, and provides friendly start and end properties, which take the reversal into account.
+Therefore remote text ranges have a `getLogicalAdapter` method, taking a single boolean `reverse` argument which returns a special object which wraps a remote text range, and provides friendly start and end properties, which take the reversal into account.
 Here is an example of how you could write an algorithm to fetch the first 20 words in the text range, either from the start or end:
 ```
 textRange = ra.newTextRange(UIATextRange)